 - Syntax: Tagging, Chunking, and Parsing

-For more detail regarding each area, please see the PC blog available (soon) on the conference website https://2021.naacl.org/.
+For more detail regarding each area, please refer to the Area Descriptions page.

 NAACL-HLT 2021 Special Theme: New Challenges in NLP: Tasks, Methods, Positions